Get started by searching below:

 Treatments for Cerebral Palsy Caused by Malpractice

 There is currently no cure for cerebral palsy, and the condition will affect children for the rest of their lives.
-Thankfully, there are several treatment methods available for cerebral palsy.
+Thankfully, several treatment methods are available for cerebral palsy.
 Specialists can create individualized treatment plans to help treat your child’s specific condition and symptoms.

 Some treatments for cerebral palsy caused by medical malpractice include:

-• Medication: Prescribed to treat spasticity, involuntary movement, seizures, and secondary conditions such as incontinence, behavioral disorders, and more.
+• Medication: Prescribed to treat spasticity (stiff muscles), involuntary movement, seizures, and secondary conditions like incontinence, behavioral disorders, and more.

 • Physical therapy: Focuses on relieving pain, muscle stiffness/floppiness, and improving overall mobility to help children move freely.